-In February 1965 civil rights campaigner, Malcolm X was in Britain to speak at the London School of Economics.
+In February 1965, civil rights campaigner Malcolm X was in Britain to speak at the London School of Economics.
 Avtar Singh Jouhl, general secretary of the Indian Workers Association, invited him to speak at Birmingham University and visit Smethwick, a small town in the West Midlands, UK.

 Smethwick was a hotbed of racial tension.
-Just like other areas of Britain, immigration in the 1960s had been an issue as white British blamed the lack of housing and jobs on people of colour.
+Just like in other areas of Britain, immigration in the 1960s had been an issue as white British blamed the lack of housing and jobs on people of colour.

 A group of white residents, led by Alice Groves, had successfully petitioned the Tory council to purchase houses compulsorily that came on the market in their neighbourhood and let them to white families only.
 When the Labour Government blocked the proposal, sporadic violence broke out.

 At the 1964 election, Conservative MP Peter Griffiths infamously won the Smethwick seat after a campaign employing the slogan: “If you want a ni**er for a neighbour, vote Liberal or Labour”.

 Colin Jordan, leader of the neo-Nazi British Movement, claimed that his members had produced the initial slogan and spread the poster and sticker campaign.

 Griffiths denied the slogan was racist or that he used it himself but failed to denounce those that did.
 In an interview, he said: